-We are delighted to welcome back: Layla Pomper.
-We are proud to have her on as one of our Partner Experts inside the community.
+It’s a delight to welcome back: Layla Pomper.
+We are proud to have her as one of our Partner Experts inside the community.
 We all know she is one of the greatest ClickUp Experts worldwide!

-Having Partner Experts like Layla in our community, who are excited to share their experience with us, is such a privilege and we don’t take it lightly!
-Not only is our community able to receive invaluable advice on tools from world-class experts, but we also become privy to their insights regarding their personal and business workflows and systems.
+Partner Experts like Layla in our community, who are excited to share their experiences with us, are such a privilege.
+We don’t take it lightly!
+Not only is our community able to receive invaluable advice on tools from world-class experts.
+We also become privy to their insights regarding their personal and business workflows and systems.
 And, if you know anything about workflows and systems – THIS kind of insight is gold.
 Getting a sense of their workflow and management philosophy and truly grasping the way they approach their work.
 Insights like these are great resources for business owners and entrepreneurs to learn from.

 In this podcast though, the gloves come off!
 You’ll notice Layla’s approach is very different from Tom’s.
 But, this is a great thing!
 It gets us all thinking about our personal workflow and has us reflecting on how we operate.
 Here at the Paperless Movement, continuous improvement is the name of the game!

 In the interview you’ll notice, Tom understands and sees the potential ClickUp has to offer but, he has some reservations.
-Tom asks Layla what is the best way to use ClickUp in her opinion, and Layla reveals her insightful workarounds, which really gets Tom thinking!
+Tom asks Layla what is the best way to use ClickUp in her opinion?
+Layla reveals her insightful workarounds, which really gets Tom thinking!